kitabisa/mubeng/README.md

 ### 2. Perform proxy checks

-So, you don't need any extra proxy checking tools out there if you want to do that.
+So, you don't need any extra proxy checking tools out there if you want to check your proxy pool.

 # Installation